Can a dog be one of the book characters we relate to and remember fondly?

 I have vivid recollections of growing up reading a lime-green book about a Dachshund named Fridolin, “a happy story for children”, written by German author Franz Caspar.
 It was a heart-warming story about a little dog with a brave heart.

 Later on, just when I thought I know everything there is to know about my favorite author, I discovered Agatha Christie’s “Dumb Witness: A Hercule Poirot Mystery”.
 I don’t know if it was the intelligence of Bob, the wire fox terrier, his never-ending attachment towards his mistress… or the surprisingly warm-heated side Hercule Poirot revealed in this detective novel.
+What an amazing dog among all the other book characters!

 What is certain is that whenever I read this book my faith in the human race’s love and understanding towards animals is restored.